 25 Creative Hobbies to Try When You Feel Overwhelmed

-When overwhelm shows up, most of us do the same thing.
-We try to think harder.
+When it hits, most of us do the same thing.
+Think harder.
 Work faster.
 Reorganize the to-do list for the fourth time this week.
 Which, for the record, does not help.

 What does help, weirdly, is making something.
 Anything.
 Even something small and kind of ugly.

-A 2016 study in the Art Therapy Journal found that just 45 minutes of creative activity significantly lowered cortisol levels in participants.
+A 2016 study found that just 45 minutes of creative activity significantly lowered cortisol levels in participants.
 Cortisol is your main stress hormone.
 It went down.
 In 45 minutes.
 For people of every skill level.
-The art did not even have to be good.
+The art didn't even have to be good.

-A 2024 paper in Frontiers in Psychology connected creative activities to ventral vagal regulation, which is a science-y way of saying your body starts to feel safe again.
+Research has also connected creative activity to something called ventral vagal regulation, which is a science-y way of saying your body starts to feel safe again.
 Shoulders drop.
 Breathing slows.
 The noise quiets a little.

-So here are 25 creative hobbies worth trying the next time you feel like your nervous system needs an exit.
+So here are 25 options for the next time your nervous system needs an exit.
 No skill required.
 No setup required.
-Just pick one and see what happens.
+Just pick one.

-These are for the moments when you cannot make decisions.
-When the thought of setting up anything feels like too much.
-When you need your hands to move and your brain to please, stop talking for five minutes.
+For the moments when you can't make decisions.
+When setting anything up feels like too much.
+When you need your hands to move and your brain to please, for the love of everything, stop talking for five minutes.

 1. Coloring

 Adult coloring books became a whole thing because they work.
-And not in a woo-woo way.
+Not in a woo-woo way.
 In a your-prefrontal-cortex-actually-quiets-down way.
-A study in the Art Therapy Journal found that coloring complex geometric patterns produces a meditative effect similar to structured meditation.
+Research found that coloring complex geometric patterns produces a meditative effect similar to structured meditation.
 Your visual cortex gets something to do.
 The rest of your brain gets a small vacation.

 2. Doodling

-Doodling is the creative hobby that asks the least of you and gives back more than you expect.
-Research from the University of Plymouth found that doodling during demanding tasks actually improves memory retention and focus.
+Doodling asks the least of you and gives back more than you'd expect.
+Research found that doodling during demanding tasks actually improves memory retention and focus.
 It keeps just enough of your brain occupied to stop the rumination loop without adding any pressure.

 3. Sticker Collage